davidtchouta/pred-distance/README.md

 # I will deploy the model locally and on cloud (Azure, AWS, GCP) using github CICD operations

-This a personal project develop from scratch by me.
+This a personal project developped from scratch by me.